lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

         The exact number of excluded cases of diabetes is dependent on this analysis and doesn't reflect the main PROMISE cohort.
-Since the CONSORT diagram represents the main cohort, we included the number of excluded diabetes cases in the text of the Results section since the text reflects the present analysis.
+Since the CONSORT diagram represents the main cohort, we included the number of excluded diabetes cases in the text of the Results section as the text reflects the present analysis.
+(See first paragraph of Results section.)

     5. *"Please add the colour codes for DAGs (i.e.: exposure, outcome, ancestor of exposure, ancestor of outcome, ancestor of both, causal path, biasing